mxli630/Tail_Aware_POD/README.md

 # Reduced Order Modeling with Large Deviation Theory

-This repository provides code for generating **Reduced Order Models (ROMs)** for randomly parameterized PDE systems, with a focus on **accurate prediction of rare tail events**.
+This repository provides code for generating **Reduced Order Models (ROMs)** for PDE systems with random parameters, with a focus on **accurate prediction of rare tail events**.

 The approach combines:
 - **Proper Orthogonal Decomposition (POD)** for reduced basis construction